hetznercloud/terraform-provider-hcloud/docs/resources/server.md

 `network` support the following fields:

-- `network_id` - (Required, int) ID of the Network to attach the Server to.
-If `subnet_id` or `ip` are not set, the Server will be attached to the last subnet (ordered by `ip_range`).
+- `network_id` - (Required, int) ID of the Network to attach the server to.
+If `subnet_id` is not set, the server will be attached to the last subnet (ordered by `ip_range`).
-- `subnet_id` - (Optional, string) ID of the Subnet to attach the Server to.
-When specified, the server will be attached to this specific subnet within the network.
-The subnet must belong to the network specified in `network_id`.
+- `subnet_id` - (Optional, string) ID of the subnet within the network.
+Recommended to explicitly control which subnet the server will be attached to.
 - `ip` - (Optional, string) Specify the IP the server should get in the network
 - `alias_ips` - (Optional, list) Alias IPs the server should have in the Network.